meejah/txtorcon/docs/guide.rst

     - these keys can be on disk (in the "hidden service directory");
     - or, they can be "ephemeral" (only in memory);
  - the "host name" is a hash of the public-key (e.g. ``timaq4ygg2iegci7.onion``);
- - a "Descriptor" (which tells clients how to connect) must be published;
+ - a "Descriptor" (which tells clients how to connect) must be published (to a "Hidden Service Directory", or HSDir);
  - a service has a list of port-mappings (public -> local)
     - e.g. ``"80 127.0.0.1:5432"`` says you can contact the service
       publically on port 80, which Tor will redirect to a daemon